Phalcode/gamevault-docs/docs/intro.md

 The Crackpipe ecosystem consists of a selfhostable NestJS Backend Application and one or more Windows Store App Clients.

 It was designed to work with "alternatively obtained" games such as DRM-free games.
-While Crackpipe can be used to install cracked games, it does not encourage or condone piracy.
+While Crackpipe can be used with cracked games, it does not encourage or condone piracy.

 ## Features